haotianzhao736-sudo/ETM5800-Capstone-Group3/README.md

 * Liu Zizheng (36573582)

 ## Repository Structure
-* `/data`: Contains the cleaned Amazon review dataset (18,000 entries across 3 categories).
+* `/Dataset`: Contains the cleaned Amazon review dataset (18,000 entries across 3 categories).
-* `/notebooks`: Contains the annotated Jupyter Notebooks for EDA, Unsupervised, and Supervised analytics.
+* `ETM5800_A3_Capstone.ipynb`: The annotated Jupyter Notebook containing all code for EDA, Unsupervised, Supervised, and Advanced text analytics.
-* `Report.pdf`: The final 2500-word business report.
+* `5800a3Group3.pdf`: The final capstone business report.
+* `requirements.txt`: List of dependencies required to run the notebook.

 ## How to Run the Code
 1. Clone this repository.
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the notebooks in sequential order.
+3. Open and run `ETM5800_A3_Capstone.ipynb` in sequential order.
 (Note: DistilBERT models require GPU acceleration, such as Google Colab T4).

 ## Key Findings
 * Negative reviews tend to be longer (median 45 tokens) than positive ones (40 tokens).